 - Reinstall Instagram app and give notification permission on IOS

 If the notification is not working after doing the above steps correctly, Then the following solutions might help you to trigger the issue.

 - On your iPhone open settings then Notifications,

 - Tap on Show Previews and make sure it’s set to always/ Or make sure the Allow notifications option is toggled on.

 If having a problem with a specific app such as Facebook notifications not working on your iPhone then open settings -> notification.
 Under the sub-menu “Notification Style,” find and tap the app you want to receive notifications for.

 Turn off your Bluetooth

-As many users have found that turning off their Bluetooth has fixed the problem of locked screen notification.
-In other words, when Bluetooth is enabled, they don’t receive any notifications on their iPhone when locked.
+As many users have found that turning off their Bluetooth has fixed the problem of locked screen notifications.
+In other words, when Bluetooth is enabled, they don’t receive any notifications on their iPhones when locked.
 But as soon as they disable Bluetooth, the notifications appear on the lock screen as expected.